1891 Chicago mayoral election: Republican nomination

 The Republican Party nominated Hempstead Washburne.

-Carter Harrison Sr.'s independent candidacy
+Carter Harrison III's independent candidacy

 While Cregier had managed to fend-off Harrison's challenge for the Democratic nomination, Harrison opted to challenge him in the general election as an independent.

 Citizen's Party nomination

 The Citizen's Party, which was operated through the Union League Club of Chicago and organized by notable businessmen such as Potter Palmer, Marshall Field, and Philip Danforth Armour, nominated Elmer Washburn.

 The Citizen's Party and Washburn's candidacy was a well-funded attempt by the old elite of the city to retake control of local politics for the claimed purposes of bringing cleaner and more efficient governance and lower taxes.

 Franklin MacVeagh, the original candidate sought by the (largely Republican) reformers behind the party, declined to run.
 It was after this that Washburn would enter the race.

 Socialist Labor nomination

 The Socialist Labor Party nominated Thomas J. Morgan.